maltegotransforms/maltego-stix2/README.md

 ## Use

-Import the file `entities.mtz` in Maltego using the "Import config" menu.
+Import the file `output/entities.mtz` in Maltego using the "Import config" menu.

 ## TODO